Put-in-Bay News June 2020

 Pelee Island Council Wants New Ferry to Run More Often

 On Pelee Island, there’s a push to add more ferry capacity to make it easier for people to get to Pelee Island.
-At a council meeting in mid-May, the council agreed unanimously to send a letter to the Ministry of Transportation to ease up on travel restrictions to allow more taxpayers on the island to get back and forth to the mainland.
-Deputy Mayor David Dawson introduced the motion and says he just wants to see the larger Pelee Island II in service more often, in case it is needed.
+At a meeting in mid-May, the council unanimously agreed to send a letter to the Ministry of Transportation to ease travel restrictions to allow more taxpayers on the island to get back and forth to the mainland.
+Deputy Mayor David Dawson introduced the motion and said he wants to see the larger Pelee Island II in service more often in case it is needed.

 Wearing Facemasks at Put-in-Bay May Be Uncomfortable

-But there is little doubt that they are effective in reducing the number of people who catch Covid-19.
-With the virus hanging in there and people desperately needing to get back to work, the island has reopened.
-You will notice the businesses are required to have their employees wearing masks to protect not only themselves but
+But there is little doubt that they effectively reduce the number of people who catch Covid-19.
+The island has reopened with the virus hanging in there and people desperately needing to return to work.
+You will notice that businesses must have their employees wearing masks to protect themselves and you.

-also you.
-Please wear a mask so you can protect yourself and the islanders who you meet.
+Please wear a mask to protect yourself and the islanders you meet.
 And please don’t forget to wash your hands often and social distance.
-The faster we slow down the virus and kill it off, the faster we can get back to summer fun on the islands.
+The faster we slow down the virus and kill it off, the quicker we can return to summer fun on the islands.

-John Deneau, one of Heineman Winery’s newest employees, has been working upon North Bass getting the vineyards in shape.
+John Deneau, one of Heineman Winery’s newest employees, has been working on North Bass getting the vineyards in shape.
 He is also working on the old Jim and Sandy Yelensky house.
 Kenny Dezsi is back behind the counter at the Island Beverage Center this summer.
 People on the mainland report that the huge swarms of midges flying over the island recently looked like smoke from a fire.
-Now that a lot of midges!
-Midges hatch over Lake Erie in the spring then make their way inland.
-They do not bite and are considered a sign of a healthy lake, but they can be a bit annoying.
+Now that’s a lot of midges!
+Midges hatch over Lake Erie in the spring and then go inland.
+They do not bite and are considered a sign of a healthy lake, but they can be annoying.

 Ohio never had Covid-19 restrictions closing beaches.
 With the high water this season, we doubt too many people will be using the Bathing Beach at the end of Delaware Ave. by the Monument.
-With the high level of the water in the lake and the easterly winds, the beach is basically gone.
+With the lake’s high level of water and the easterly winds, the beach is basically gone.
 Next time you’re down that way, take a look for yourself.
 Signs of beavers have been observed on North Bass, Middle Bass, Kelleys, and Pelee Islands this spring.

 Do you remember having Yvonne Galvin cook your breakfast at the Log Cabin?
 Did you ever ride in the cockpit of the Ford Trimotor with pilot Harold Hauck?
 Al and Marcia Ashley were spotted cleaning up the Commodore’s Memorial in DeRivera Park on Bayview Ave. one day in May.
 It’s amazing how many things like this get done around the island by those who aren’t looking for a thank you or recognition.